 A psychopathic cult leader is a true expert at persuading people into believing in a make-belief world of good and evil, in which he and his followers are the true heroes – concurring the evils in this world.
-The leader creates this illusion that if the whole world just followed his “just” rules and the ethics of his religion, the world could reach an utopian state.
+The leader creates this illusion that if the whole world just followed his “just” rules and the ethics of his religion, the world could reach a utopian state.
 He convinces the followers to believe, that “if everyone would be just like us, the world would be a much better place!”.
 Anyone opposing to this is an obstacle, the righteous need to overcome.
-This is a world-view, which seems appealing to many, because they so wish it to be true.
+This is a world-view, which seems appealing to many because they so wish it to be true.

 All for a fix of admiration.

 However, a psychopathic cult leader’s actions often reveal that he – like other psychopaths – is basically indifferent to others.
-In reality he acts selfishly, only in his own interest.
+In reality, he acts selfishly, only in his own interest.
 It’s, for instance, characteristic for psychopathic cult leaders that they don’t care much about acting as good examples to others, thus, often allowing themselves to break the very rules they preach.
 If caught in the act, they always have some good “excuse”, claiming some kind of “right” to do as they please just because they are the leader.
 This reveals how much they feel superior to others and that their true motifs are selfish.

 A psychopathic cult leader does not consider it as his duty to express compassion, sympathy, empathy or love for others.
 Human interaction does not appeal to him.
-In fact such leaders often disassociate and physically separate themselves from their followers as much as possible to live in isolation most of the time – allegedly to meditate and work, thinking of new strategies for the cause.
+In fact, such leaders often disassociate and physically separate themselves from their followers as much as possible to live in isolation most of the time – allegedly to meditate and work, thinking of new strategies for the cause.
 A psychopathic cult leader graces his followers with his appearance, only when he needs to preach his gospel and restore the follower’s faith – in other words: when he wants his fix of admiration.

 The goal is total mind-control.

-A psychopathic cult leader may claim that he is selfless, and that he does what he does for a good cause.
+A psychopathic cult leader may claim that he is selfless and that he does what he does for a good cause.
 But proselytizing for a particular faith is not a selfless act.
 Selfless acts are not about getting followers and only accept people, who share a particular faith or a particular identity, which may grant them inclusion in a particular defined group interaction, deeming everyone else as evil infidels.

 Selflessness is about being humble, inclusive and good to everyone – without fear or favour.
 It is about meeting others on eye-level, like the fellow human beings they are, and love them unconditionally, regardless of their standpoints.
-It’s about being a good example to others and at the same time to understand and accommodate others, no matter the differences, recognising that every individual has their own reality and perception of right and wrong and a right to decide for them selves, what to do and what to believe in.
+It’s about being a good example to others and at the same time to understand and accommodate others, no matter the differences, recognising that every individual has their own reality and perception of right and wrong and a right to decide for themselves, what to do and what to believe in.
 It’s about trusting that if human beings are given a fair chance, they will make good choices to the benefit of all.

 However, a psychopathic cult leader does not care much about any of that.
 His “love” and “acceptance” does not include people, who don’t follow his every whim.
 That is what reveals him as the psychopath he is deep down, with only one egotistic purpose: to seduce and deceive well-meaning people into admiring him so much, that they will see him as their ultimate hero and saviour, whom they gladly will follow at the beck, without any form of criticism or questioning.
-Just like other psychopaths he loves to have unlimited power and admiration, and he won’t stop before he’s gained total mind-control over his followers.
+Just like other psychopaths, he loves to have unlimited power and admiration, and he won’t stop before he’s gained total mind-control over his followers.